rocket-monkey/3d-howto/docs/CharacterWorkflow.md

 ## 8. Import to the Game (UnrealEngine 4)

 Now this is really easy after all the lengthy steps before :wink: Well, if you tried to achieve all this on your own, this step can feel like the hardest pain-in-the-ass because you always wait a few minutes to see how you failed with something.
 But in all the failed cases it's not the fault of UDK itself - the error is already there in .fbx file you want to import.
-So after going trough all the steps before without any problems, you should be fine and can just import and it will _just_ work!
+So after going trough all the steps before without any problems, you should be fine and it will _just_ work!

 [Import a Character into Unreal Engine 4](ImportCharacterUE4.md)